Feelings Over Facts: Conspiracy Theories and the Internet Novel

 Conspiracy theories that make claims about national politics and institutional power, or merely one’s personal wellness or relationships, can offer distraction and purpose.
 But without a theory to occupy her, Oyler’s protagonist struggles to fill her time.
 Eventually she finds an outlet: going on first dates and inventing fake personas for each one.
 If there’s nothing unsettling in her own life, no clues to collect—she’ll simply make up a mystery herself.

 But there is a mystery in her life; she just doesn’t realize it.
 Her desire for entertainment is what leads her to go through Felix’s phone, but it’s her apathy towards the relationship that makes her accept, without proof, the phone call about Felix’s death.
 There’s a liberal, rational belief that an emotionally neutral, disinterested standpoint offers the best way to understand reality.
 But in Red Pill and Leave Society, the protagonists—who are emotionally invested and implicated in their paranoia—are more critical of the narratives they’re offered about the world.
-Fake Accounts, rather, shows how a more detached, removed stance towards the world can actually make someone more naive about what’s going on under the surface.
+In contrast, Fake Accounts shows how a more detached, removed stance towards the world can actually make someone more naive about what’s going on under the surface.
 Oyler’s protagonist, absorbed in inventing mysteries to entertain herself, doesn’t notice the one right in front of her—that there might be something unusual about Felix’s death.

 While writing this, a friend asked me if I had any conspiracy theories of my own.
 “It’s kind of dumb,” I confessed, but I did: that the hysteria around seed oils was secretly a psyop by dairy companies to destroy Oatly as a competitor.
 Previous alternative milks had never gained mainstream acceptance: soy milk was supposedly full of emasculating phytoestrogens; and almond milk was responsible for California’s drought (despite all the evidence, I complained to my friend, that almond milk is less water-intensive than dairy milk).
 Oatly’s popularity legitimized plant-based milks, and therefore posed a threat to Big Dairy.